 Initiator of changes

-Through the management decisions he makes, the manager can become a generator of different types of change in the organization - structural, technological, behavioral.
+Through the management decisions he makes, the manager can become a generator of different types of change in the organization - structural, technological, and behavioral.
 Very often it becomes a factor on which the result of the change depends.
-It is important to make a timely decision to implement change, to identify forces for change, to choose strategies and methods for its implementation, and to overcome the resistance against change.
+It is important to make a timely decision to implement change, to identify forces for change, to choose strategies and methods for its implementation, and to overcome resistance against change.

 All this gives him a leading place in the implementation of organizational change.

 In the event of conflicts in the organization - interpersonal, intergroup, between the individual and the group - the manager must decide on a timely resolution.
 In doing so, he must be able to identify the causes of the conflict, analyze them, anticipate the consequences, and choose an appropriate method for resolving them.